Botola Pro: The start of the great rivalry (1960–1970)

-New Champions (1971–1995)
+New champions (1971–1995)

 New teams were able to crown the championship title during this period, including RS Settat, Racing de Casablanca, Raja Beni Mellal, MC Oujda, SCC Mohammédia, and others that had previously been crowned as Wydad, who won the league for three consecutive seasons.
 Kenitra was able to obtain the championship in the 1973–1972 season in a dramatic way in a season known as the famous case of the Car Dial Fez, where it noticed the survival of Wydad from going down to the second national division due to the cancellation of the interview of Maghreb de Fès with Wydad AC in the last round due to a malfunction in the bus that was carrying the players of Maghreb Fez, which automated a loss for fez and Wydad got 4 points, KAC Kénitra won the league.

 Maghreb de Fès was able to add two more titles to its treasury at this stage.
 KAC Kénitra managed to win two successive titles, while Olympique de Casablanca won their first title, and the competition was strong between Wydad AC and the AS FAR, where the Military Club won three titles, bringing the total of its titles to 10 to hang its first star, and then Wydad was able to win four titles, bringing its total titles to 15.
-While the Kawkab Marrakech club was satisfied with its second title only, while another new competitor appeared, Raja CA, which won its first title in the 1988–1987 season.
+While the Kawkab Marrakech club was satisfied with its second title only, while another new competitor appeared, Raja CA, which won its first title in the 1987–1988 season.

-Raja's Glory (1995–2002)
+Raja's glory (1995–2002)

 In the seven seasons between 1995 and 2002, Raja CA arose quickly making it one of the most supported club in Morocco, as it managed to obtain the championship for six consecutive seasons in a golden period during which a generation of excellent players appeared.
-This period coincided with the emergence of Raja Casablanca on the scene International in the African Champions League and Club World Cup.
+This period coincided with the emergence of Raja CA on the scene International in the African Champions League and Club World Cup.
 Appearing in 3 CAF Champions League Final winning 2 but losing the 2002 CAF Champions League Final and ending 7th in the 2000 FIFA Club World Championship.

 New champions (2002–2011)

 Hassania Agadir managed to win the championship twice in a row, despite the competition from the two poles of the economic capital.
 After that, the tournament became more exciting between the two poles of Casablanca, Wydad and ASFAR as the tournament was not decided until the last two rounds or the last round.
 FAR and Wydad Casablanca won two titles, while Olympique Khouribga won its first title in its history.
 While Raja continued the race to try to catch up with Wydad and the Army, as it won three titles, bringing its total to ten titles, to be the third team to suspend the ten titles.
+Botola was placed third as the best African league of the world of the first decade (2001-2010) by IFFHS.